HewlettPackard/shs-docs/docs/portal/developer-portal/performance/AMA.md

 To support efficient low latency forwarding of frames within the network, a scheme for managing the assignment of L2 addresses to physical ports is required.
 This allows algorithmically generated fabric addresses to be assigned to physical ports based on the network topology, enabling low latency and interval routing to be used within the High Speed Fabric.

-AMA enables Slingshot to treat the entire topology as a flat network:
+AMA enables HPE Slingshot to treat the entire topology as a flat network:

 * Faster Lookups (Switch)
 * Ability to control the Address space